Pacific Wrecks

 April 10, 1943–May 21, 1944

-During late May 1944, the Ulingan area was liberated by Australian Army soldiers.
-In June 1944, RAN corvette personnel found a submerged Japanese barge in Ulingan Harbor with a 37mm Type 94 Anti-Tank Gun aboard and salvaged it as a war prize that was restored and later present to the citizens of Bundaberg.
+During late May 1944, the Ulingan area was liberated by the Australian Army.
+In early June, the 35th Infantry Battalion operated in the area.
+During June 1944, RAN corvette personnel found a submerged Japanese barge in Uligan Harbor with a 37mm Type 94 Anti-Tank Gun and salvaged it as a war prize that was restored and later present to the citizens of Bundaberg.

 Today